-A code that allows one application to pull data/information from another.
+An API is a code that allows one application to pull data/information from another.
 For example, if we were to display the weather in our platform’s dashboard, an API would give us access to that data directly.

-A circuit created with a specific purpose.
+An ASIC (Application-Specific Integrated Circuit) is a processing chip created with a specific purpose.
 In the case of cryptocurrencies, that purpose is mining.

 An ASIC-resistant cryptocurrency is a coin whose protocol blocks (or renders useless) the usage of ASIC miners.